 Diwali (Deepavali) is a Festival of Lights.
 The significance of Diwali is that, it removes the darkness and brings light to the life.
 This auspicious occasion comes on the tamil month Ipasi(late October or early November) on Krishnapakshi chaturthi.
-This year(2015) Diwali is on 10th November.
+This year(2016) Diwali is on 29th Oct'16.

 This festival is celebrated to enjoy the happy moments of vanquishing of the demon Narakasura by Lord Krishna, the triumph of good over Evil!.Diwali is a festival where people from all age groups participate.
 They give expression to their happiness by lighting earthen 'diyas' (lamps), decorating the houses, bursting firecrackers and inviting near and dear ones to their households.